Laxmi0412/Retail-sales-intelligence-system/README.md

 This project demonstrates how retail transaction data can be transformed into actionable business intelligence using a modern analytics stack.
 It provides a scalable framework for profit optimization and strategic decision-making in retail environments.

-This project demonstrates how retail transaction data can be transformed into actionable business intelligence using a modern analytics stack.
+modern analytics stack.
 It provides a scalable framework for profit optimization and strategic decision-making in retail environments.